vlad17/datasketches-rs/README.md

 A Rust binding for the [Apache DataSketches](https://datasketches.apache.org/) library.

-At this point, this package only wraps the count-distinct CPC sketch and provides a command-line tool, `rsds`,
+At this point, this package only wraps the count-distinct CPC sketch and provides a command-line tool, `rsds`, for approximate `sort | uniq -c` functionality.

 ## Installation

-Assumes Rust `cargo` is installed.
+Assumes a modern Rust `cargo` is installed.

 ```
 cargo install rsds